Britain charges 2 Russians over Novichok poisoning

 - Rancorous, partisan start for Kavanaugh high court hearing WATCH

+Zakharova called on Britain to cooperate with Russian law enforcement agencies on the investigation.
+She has criticized London for turning down Moscow’s request to see the case files.

+Police on Wednesday gave new details about what Basu called “one of the most complex investigations” the force had ever seen.

-Police released a series of images of the men as they traveled through London and Salisbury between March 2 and March 4.
+The police force released a series of images of the men as they traveled through London and Salisbury between March 2 and March 4.
 Police say the two men flew back to Moscow from Heathrow Airport on the evening of March 4, hours after the Skripals were found collapsed on a park bench in Salisbury.

-British officials have blamed the Russian government for the poisoning, a charge Moscow has denied.

 Police believe the nerve agent used to poison the Skripals was smuggled to Britain in a counterfeit Nina Ricci perfume bottle and applied to the front door of Sergei Skripal’s house.

-More than three months later, the bottle was found by a local man, Charlie Rowley.
-He was hospitalized and his girlfriend Dawn Sturgess died after being exposed to the contents.
+More than three months later, the bottle was found by a local man, 48-year-old Charlie Rowley.
+He was hospitalized and his girlfriend Dawn Sturgess, 44, died after being exposed to the contents.

+The Organization for the Prohibition of Chemical Weapons confirmed Tuesday that Rowley and Sturgess were also exposed to Novichok.

 Police are still trying to determine where the bottle was between the Skripal poisoning in March and its discovery by Rowley on June 27.
 As a result, Basu said, police are not yet ready to bring charges in the second poisoning.